Ramin Djawadi: Career

+In 2025, Djawadi scored Pixar's Win or Lose, with the duo, CAMPFIRE, writing all the original songs for the show based on Djawadi's themes.

 Personal life

-Djawadi is married to Jennifer Hawks, a music executive in the film industry.
-They are parents of twins.
+Djawadi is married to Jennifer Hawks, a music executive and music supervisor in the film industry.
+They live with their twin children in Los Angeles.
 According to Djawadi, he experiences the perceptual phenomenon known as synesthesia whereby he may "associate colours with music, or music with colours", and it allows him to visualize music.